Patrick Olsen: Arranger, Performer & Music Director.

 With the Irish Harp Orchestra.
 ‘Honour and Glory’ European tour.

 Patrick’s teaching experiences inspired him to add “researcher” to his job description.
 After earning a BSc in psychology from The Open University (UK), Patrick enrolled as a PhD researcher at the Faculty of Education at the University of Cambridge, where he currently researches the assessment of improvisation in music examinations.
 For his constant effort developing the music life in Homerton College, particularly with establishing Homerton Jazz, a programme involving a jazz big band, a regular student jazz jam, and supervising students interested in improvisation, Patrick was awarded the prestigious 2016 Barton Award for “the graduate student who has made the most outstanding contribution to Homerton College life over the past year”.
-This included securing Homerton Jazz ensemble performances in The Cambridge Jazz Festival, The Cambridge Light Switch-On Ceremony, BBC Radio Cambridgeshire and establishing a New Orleans-inspired Mardi Gras event in Cambridge.
+This included securing performances with the Homerton Jazz Orchestra in The Cambridge Jazz Festival, The Cambridge Light Switch-On Ceremony, BBC Radio Cambridgeshire and establishing a New Orleans-inspired Mardi Gras event in Cambridge.

 The Blue Monk Quartet at the Limerick International Jazz Festival.
 Photo by Valerie Gunning.